Am I Confused or Is This Confusing?: Deep Ensembles for ENSO Uncertainty Quantification: Results

 We now present the key results of this study.
 Beginning with \fref{perfshift}a, we find that component-mean performance deteriorates starting around the early-to-mid 21st century for each ensemble across lead times.
 From \fref{perfshift}b, we observe that EU also increases incrementally across leads, in line with NLL, beginning around 2040.
 This EU increase suggests that covariate shift is the primary mechanism of the observed performance deterioration.
 As shown in \fref{trends}, EU and NLL increase is distinguishably larger in $\pmodern$ and $\modern$ than in $\scenario$.
 That is, EU effectively identifies the knowledge deficits of $\pmodern$ and $\modern$ relative to $\scenario$ under future climate change. $\scenario$ is also impacted by the covariate shift, as the shifted period makes up a small fraction of its training data, but is harmed less than $\pmodern$ and $\modern$, for which the projected shift is unfamiliar.

-Ensemble improvement scales with the magnitude of covariate shift, as shown in \fref{cov_shift_impr}.
-This is because EU, which measures Brier Score improvement, increases with shift.
+Ensemble improvement scales with epistemic uncertainty, as shown in \fref{cov_shift_impr}, because EU measures Brier Score improvement.
 The incremental growth of NLL improvement indicates that the ensembles deteriorate more slowly under intensifying shift than their components on average.
 Hence, the utility of deep ensembles to signal covariate shift, via increases in EU, is also what provides protection for ensemble predictions, relative to the expected component, when subject to damaging shift.

 In \fref{trends}c, we plot the change in AU from the premodern period to the shifted period.
 We find that, counterintuitively, for leads beyond $\sim$ 10 months, mean AU decreases under covariate shift, i.e., component predictions become slightly sharper, even in $\pmodern$ and $\modern$.
 Fundamentally, this is because AU estimates aleatoric uncertainty, not model confidence, and is thus not designed to recognize performance deterioration under covariate shift.
 Further, as component performance degrades, AU becomes less reliable at representing aleatoric uncertainty.
 Consequently, the observed decreases in AU for leads beyond six months under shift do not imply decreased aleatoric uncertainty at those leads -- otherwise performance would improve.
 Likewise, in \fref{trends}c, the AU increases for leads within $\sim$ 6 months do not necessarily indicate that short-range ENSO predictability decreases under projected climate change, even though short-range performance worsens due to increased epistemic uncertainty.